Byron Williamson | CEO, President & Publisher

 Morgan Canclini | Senior Publicist

-Morgan Canclini brings her expertise in business, PR and marketing to Worthy Publishing as the Manager of Public Relations & Marketing Operations.
-Morgan is a 2009 graduate of Baylor University in Waco, TX, where she received her B.A. in Music and Entertainment Marketing.
-Upon graduation, Morgan moved to Nashville, where she gained experience in the fast-paced world of music business, interning at Word Label Group (Warner Bros.
+Morgan Canclini brings her expertise in business, PR and marketing to Worthy Publishing as the Senior Publicist.
+Morgan received her degree from Baylor University in Waco, TX, where she graduated summa cum laude with a B.A. in Music and Entertainment Marketing.
+Upon graduation, Morgan moved to Nashville, gaining experience in the fast-paced world of music business through an internship at Word Label Group (Warner Bros.
 Records).
 After completing her internship, Morgan was hired by Tri Star Sports & Entertainment Group as the Director of Marketing & Media.
 Her major responsibilities included day-to-day management for Tri Star's roster of high-profile celebrity clientele, perpetuation of clients' brands, generation of clients' online presence, event planning, and operational duties for press events.
+In her current role she oversees Worthy's in-house publicity and social media efforts, in addition to campaigns for the company's roster of talent.
+Morgan also serves on the Board of Directors for The Literary Council of Williamson County.

 Alyson White | Marketing Manager